gokcehan/lf/doc.md

 Show hidden files.
 On Unix systems, hidden files are determined by the value of `hiddenfiles`.
-On Windows, the files with hidden attributes are also considered hidden files.
+On Windows, files with hidden attributes are also considered hidden files.

 ## hiddenfiles ([]string) (default `.*`)